-Young Offender Support Services-non-government agency delivered
+Young Offender Support Services

-The Department funds non-government organisations across Queensland to deliver Young Offender Support Services (YOSS).
+DYJ funds non-government organisations across Queensland to deliver Young Offender Support Services (YOSS).
 Risk factors contributing to offending are identified and dealt with by YOSS workers in partnership with statutory youth justice staff and family members to reduce the likelihood of offending and further contact with the youth justice system.

 The program assists young people to develop skills in the areas of obtaining stable accommodation, relationships, health, decision-making, interpersonal skills, and goal setting.